zeyuid/zeyuid.github.io/_pages/about.md

 State Estimation in Control System -->

 ## News
+[2025.09] One paper on verifying the process-aware integrity of PLC program was accepted by IEEE TIFS.

 [2025.06] One paper on assessing PLC configuration vulnerabilities was accepted by IEEE TIFS.

 [2025.05] One paper on authenticating PLC communication was accepted by CPSS 2025.